 Personality traits aside, it is important to note influences on, and potential biases in, my historiographical approach.
 First, it will be obvious I have a fondness for anarchism and consider myself an anarchist.
 Second, I’m an internationalist and opposed to nationalism, and this affects how I study history: I believe the study of U.S. history needs to be interwoven with histories from the rest of the world.
 Finally, I try to tread in “the terrain of pragmatic truth” in studying history, inspired by James T. Kloppenberg’s description of a middle way between “old fashioned realism and new-fanged nihilism” that distinguish positivist objectivity from postmodernist relativism.Thus, I strive to form “hypotheses, provisional syntheses, imaginative but warranted interpretations, which then provide the basis for continuing inquiry and experimentation.”

 I would argue the liberal efforts detailed herein were all important steps to showing how a society could maximize human freedom.
 The value of the individual was paramount.
 Although often involving state intervention, these were important experiments in countering worse versions of statism.
-Historically, this is a story of why the American experiment was key in developing ideas of individualism.
+Historically, this is a story of why the American experiment was central in developing ideas of individualism.

 Liberalism and Human Rights

 Telling this story requires us to understand liberal societal values.
 Arising out of Enlightenment and modernity, societies shifted their values to “freedom over security, diversity over uniformity, autonomy over authority, creativity over discipline, and individuality over conformity.”Liberal societal values undergirded political movements promoting individual rights and democracy.
 By the 19thcentury, aristocratic hierarchy and theocracy gave way to the liberal democratic state in most Western countries.
 The social contract of the liberal democracy “grant[s] recognition to all citizens because they are human beings” by “granting and protecting their rights.”